NedYork/viper/docs/viper-by-example.rst

 As we can see, this is contract of moderate length which we will dissect section by section.
-Let’s get started!
+Let’s begin!

 ::